jmcmellen/splat/README.md

     a small complex-number library is introduced.
 This was done as part of the effort to make it fully C99 compliant.

+  * All the static variables were removed from function scopes within itwom3.0.c in an effort to make the code fully reentrant.
+This had resulted in a number of changes:
+        - There are a few cases where these were actually consts; those have been defined as such and moved to the global scope.
-  * All the static variables were removed from itwom3.0.c in an effort to make the code fully reentrant.
-In some cases this means that we recalculate variables multiple times.
-In other cases, new "state" structs have been introduced that act as local contexts for repeated calls to the same function.
-While this does slow things down a bit over using statics, the difference is most noticeable on older systems (on an Atom D510 it increases run time from 4 1/2 minutes to 5 minutes).
-On newer systems it seems to make little to no difference.
-At any rate, making that code reentrant means that the code can be multithreaded, and the gains from that far offset any loss.
+        - In a few cases this means that we recalculate variables multiple times.
+        - In other cases, new "state" structs have been introduced that act as local contexts for repeated calls to the same function.
+    All these changes are geared towards making the code multithread-safe.

+  * A few variables that are not modified by the various functions have been declared as const.
+This includes pfl[] arrays.

   * A number of minor fixes were made to itwom3.0 that were disguised by using the C++ compiler.
 For instance, in a number of places abs() was called when fabs() was meant.

+  * Much much code documenting was done.
+There remains a lot to do though.

 * splat.cpp